 - Main program written in C with the following behaviors: - Two threads responsible for communicating with the drone.
 One thread will be responsible for packing and sending data to the drone, then putting this data into a shared queue, called Q_TX_DRONE.
 The second thread will be responsible for receiving and unpacking data from the drone, then putting this data into a shared queue, called Q_RX_DRONE. - The main portion of the program will have two different modes, GUI mode and terminal mode - GUI Mode Spawning a local JavaScript GUI that will then connect to the main C program via a local socket.
 There will be two more threads here for the JavaScript communication.
 One of these threads will be for receiving and unpacking data sent from the GUI.
 This data will then be put into a queue and treated as input to the main C program.
 The second thread will be responsible for taking data from Q_RX_DRONE, then packing and sending the response back to the GUI. - Terminal Mode Taking input from stdin, from the terminal, then output to stdout.
-This will be a basic, command-line interface for sending commands to the drone, then seeing the drone's response (if any). - Test Station Communication WiFi with similar methods used for communication with the drone.
-This socket will need to be bound to a different port number than the drone's socket. - JavaScript GUI - When this is spawned from the C program, a websocket connection is made between this and the C program and allows data to pass back and forth. - The Javascript application is split into three pages: - Home Students can get a basic overview of the application and/or the class, and other helpful information. - Connections Students can connect to drones and testing stations, and can control the drones from this page. - Data All data provided by the drone and testing station are sent to this application via websockets, and is presented in the form of graphs.
+This will be a basic, command-line interface for sending commands to the drone, then seeing the drone's response (if any). - Test Station Communication TBD - JavaScript GUI - When this is spawned from the C program, a websocket connection is made between this and the C program and allows data to pass back and forth. - The Javascript application is split into three pages: - Home Students can get a basic overview of the application and/or the class, and other helpful information. - Connections Students can connect to drones and testing stations, and can control the drones from this page. - Data All data provided by the drone and testing station are sent to this application via websockets, and is presented in the form of graphs.
 Recording data and exporting it is also an option.